What is the reviewer looking for?

 The following represent the range of possible outcomes:

-The manuscript fails the technical screening: Before manuscripts are sent to the EIC or handling editor, many editorial offices first perform some checks.
+The manuscript fails the technical screening: Before manuscripts are sent to the Editor-in-Chief or handling editor, many editorial offices first perform some checks.
 The main reasons that papers can be rejected at this stage are:

 The manuscript does not fall within the Aims and Scope of the journal: The work is not of interest to the readers of the specific journal